Emanuel unveils $75M plan to restore historic Uptown Theater

 The long-awaited agreement will be made possible with $30 million in “equity and conventional financing” and a massive infusion of government money that far exceeds the taxpayer help that would have been required if only the Infrastructure Trust had succeeded in saving the 93-year-old Uptown.

-That jigsaw puzzle of funding: $13 million generated by the surrounding tax-incrementing-financing (TIF) district; $3 million in “Adopt-a-Landmark” funds; $14 million from the state’s “property assessed Clean Energy Act; $8.7 million in federal tax credits and $10 million from the Build Illinois bond fund.
+That jigsaw puzzle of funding includes $13 million from the surrounding tax-incrementing-financing (TIF) district; $3 million in “Adopt-a-Landmark” funds; $14 million from the state’s “property assessed Clean Energy Act; $8.7 million in federal tax credits and $10 million from the Build Illinois bond fund.

 Chicago taxpayers will also contribute $6 million to improve the streetscape that will define the Uptown Theater District.

-Streetscape improvements are scheduled to be completed this summer along portions of Broadway, Lawrence, Wilson and Argyle.
-The project will include a new pedestrian plaza, a sculpture and a public stage in the 4700 block of North Racine.
+Streetscape improvements along portions of Broadway, Lawrence, Wilson and Argyle will include a new pedestrian plaza, a sculpture and a public stage in the 4700 block of North Racine.

+“This has been empty for three decades.
+If it was easy, it would have been done a long time ago,” Emanuel told the Sun-Times.

-“You look at it as a jigsaw puzzle.
-I would say that it’s basically having many parties come to the table to share the risk that this project represents in a way that minimizes the possibilities of it failing,” Reifman said Friday.
+Planning and Development Commissioner David Reifman added, “You look at it as a jigsaw puzzle.
+I would say that it’s basically having many parties come to the table to share the risk that this project represents in a way that minimizes the possibilities of it failing.”

 Cappleman noted that across the country, theater restoration has been done almost exclusively with public money.

 “It’s very difficult now to do it with all private money.
-It can’t be done . . .
-Even with not-for-profit status, it would still be very difficult to get all the funding together,” he said.
+It can’t be done,” he said.

-“My goal was to save this theater any way we could.
-I also knew that, if we didn’t act quickly, it would be too little, too late.
-That was what I was most afraid of.”

-Friday was a day for the local alderman to celebrate, not to dwell on the earlier stumble.
+Friday was a day for Emanuel, Cappleman and Mickelson to celebrate, not to dwell on the earlier stumble.

-“The [city] assessment said you could have a series of restaurants in there, a series of event spaces.
-I’m also hoping to have some smaller movie theaters.
-But that large expanse of a theater will remain for concerts,” the alderman said.

-Noting that the Riv, the Aragon and the Uptown “play off each other,” Cappleman said, “My vision . . . is to do something similar to what Austin, Texas does.
-We wanted to create an area where, when people want entertainment, this is where you go.
-And when they come here, they not only enjoy live shows and concerts.
-They also enjoy the many restaurants in the area, too.”
+“From `75 to `81, we put on some of the biggest names in rock’n’roll: Bruce Springsteen, Grateful Dead, Frank Zappa, Rod Stewart, Genesis, Peter Gabriel, Hall & Oates, Billy Joel . . .
+Everybody played it,” Mickelson said.

+“The same type of acts are gonna come back and play it again.
+Except they’ll be today’s superstars.”

-Emanuel first mentioned the idea of an Uptown Music District during a radio interview shortly after taking office.
+Emanuel first mentioned the idea of an Uptown Music District shortly before taking office.

-He compared the idea to the city’s downtown theater district, which came together in the early 1990s when Mayor Daley targeted the area with tax increment financing dollars to lure theater projects to the Loop.

-In 2010, Daley said the city had invested $86 million in TIF funds in the district that had already yielded $233 million in private investment.
+“I had gone to see Adele at the Riviera.
+And I said, `We need an entertainment music district.
+It will be a shot in the arm in a way that the Old Town School of Folk Music was for the Lincoln Square community,'” the mayor recalled Friday.

+“It’s taken us a little longer than I wanted.
+But here we are.”

-Now, Emanuel can only hope that the “complicated” deal he has cobbled together holds long enough to save and restore a Spanish-Revival-style building with three separate lobbies that was the world’s largest theater when it opened in 1925.
+Now, Emanuel can only hope that the complex deal he has cobbled together holds long enough to restore a building that was the world’s largest theater when it opened in 1925 and that Mickelson can keep it busy enough to make it viable.

-“We’ve been working for two years on multiple structures and alternatives.
-This is the best opportunity we’ve had in 35 years,” Reifman said.

-“It speaks to the complicated nature of the restoration, as well as preserving a venue of this size and the unique nature of that type of business.”
+“Jerry said he’s already got an artist calling who wants to book the next five New Year’s Eves” at the Uptown, the mayor said.

+“Artists are always — I know this from my brother [Hollywood super-agent Ari Emanuel].
+I know this from Jerry — looking for new venues, new settings where they can do something different.
+That’s also true for the music-loving audience…I have all the confidence.
+We have opened up multiple new venues and all of `em are doing well.”